arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/cli-tool/content.md

 ```

 ## Using a Passthrough Board with CLI
 When you have a firmware for the BHI module or a sketch for the MCU already compiled in a **.bin** file, you can upload them through a MKR or Portenta board directly using the terminal.
 You need to upload a passthrough sketch to the MKR or Portenta board, allowing the Nicla to communicate with the computer through the host board.
-The sketch can be found at **Examples > Arduino_BHY_HOST > Passthrough.ino**.
+The sketch can be found at **Examples > Arduino_BHY2Host > Passthrough**.

 You then need to connect the Nicla board to the desired passthrough board either with an Eslov cable or you can mount the Nicla onto the board as a shield.
 If you wish to mount the Nicla as a shield, take a look at this [tutorial](./use-as-mkr-shield).
 Now that you have everything set up, you can use the commands below to upload the firmware or a sketch if they are in the right format.